North Shore Oahu with Kids: Surf Culture, Shrimp Trucks, and Sea Turtles

 Sunset Beach Park for Families

-Turtle Bay Resort Area
+Ritz-Carlton Oahu, Turtle Bay Area

 The Shrimp Trucks: A North Shore Institution